andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 While the *Si los sentidos* villancicos may not project as much uncertainty about sensation and faith as does Calderón's *El nuevo palacio del Retiro*, they still emphasize the need for all the senses to submit to faith, which means that listeners should not trust their senses alone.
 Some villancico poets and composers go further than stating that senses can be deceitful; they use paradox to deliberately confuse the senses for pious purposes.
 We have already seen in the previous chapter that many villancicos feature auditory "special effects" like echoes, voices imitating instruments, and voices imitating birdsong.
 Such pieces might be compared to the contemporary rise of *trompe l'oeil* effects in visual art, like the illusion of the heavens opening in the *Transparente* of Toledo Cathedral (by Narciso Tomé, 1732) or the false domes painted by Andrea Pozzo and his students on Jesuit church ceilings from Rome to China. % \Autocites[s. v. *Tomé, Narciso*]{GroveArt}[110]{Bailey:Art}

-Villancicos with "synesthetic" topics mismatch the sense in the spirit of paradox and enigma. %\begin{Footnote} \Autocite{DoetschKraus:Sinestesia} explores connections between poetic "synthesis of the senses" in Spanish verse and the actual neurological phenomenon of synesthesia. \end{Footnote}
+Villancicos with "synesthetic" topics mismatch the sense in the spirit of paradox and enigma.

+[<]: \Autocite{DoetschKraus:Sinestesia} explores connections between poetic "synthesis of the senses" in Spanish verse and the actual neurological phenomenon of synesthesia.

 For example, sight and hearing are the principal objects in the anonymous fragment *Porque cuando las voces puedan pintarla* (If voices could only paint her). %\footnote{\signature{E-Mn}{M3881/44}. }

-Cristóbal Galán, master of the Royal Chapel (1680--1684, after serving as chapelmaster at Segovia Cathedral) juxtaposes hearing and vision in a villancico for the Conception of Mary. % \footnote{\signature{D-Mbs}{Mus.  ms.  2893}, edition in \autocite[567--568]{CaberoPueyo:PhD}. }Galán's text exhorts listeners to "hear the bird" and "see the voice."
-The visual language in this villancico evokes the common iconography of the Holy Spirit as a dove surrounded by golden rays, such as may be seen in the Monastery of the Encarnación in Madrid, where the Royal Chapel frequently performed. %\begin{Footnote} The image was painted on the ceiling of the monastery's Capilla del Cordero and when a new church building was added later, this image was incorporated as the central element atop the high altar.  \Autocite[69--70, 81]{Sanz:GuiaDescalzasEncarnacion}. \end{Footnote}
+Cristóbal Galán, master of the Royal Chapel (1680--1684, after serving as chapelmaster at Segovia Cathedral) juxtaposes hearing and vision in a villancico for the Conception of Mary.

+[<]: The image was painted on the ceiling of the monastery's Capilla del Cordero and when a new church building was added later, this image was incorporated as the central element atop the high altar.  \Autocite[69--70, 81]{Sanz:GuiaDescalzasEncarnacion}.

-The poem (\expoemref{expoem:Oigan_todos_del_ave-Galan}) makes "confusion" of sight and hearing, which is projected partly through irregular poetic meter. %\begin{Footnote} The division into lines is speculative, but the syllable counts and line groupings in this arrangement could be scanned as 10.
+The poem (\expoemref{expoem:Oigan_todos_del_ave-Galan}) makes "confusion" of sight and hearing, which is projected partly through irregular poetic meter.

+[<]: The division into lines is speculative, but the syllable counts and line groupings in this arrangement could be scanned as 10.
 6 10.
 8 7 6.
 6. 6 10.
-10. \end{Footnote}
+10.

 In his musical setting for eleven voices in three choirs, Galán creates *equivocación* through rhythm, notation, and texture.
 Galán juxtaposes the three voices of Chorus I against the other two choirs by having Chorus I sing primarily in a normal triple-meter motion (with dotted figures intensifying the ternary feeling), while the other two choirs interject *¡Oigan!* and *¡Miran!* in sesquialtera rhythm.